 Some modified drivers lack a valid driver signature and this prevents them from being installed on a 64-bit Windows OS.
 To bypass this restriction and be able to install those drivers you need to run Windows in Test Mode or boot Windows with “Disable driver signature enforcement” option.
-These methods are only needed for x64 versions of Windows Vista, Windows 7, Windows 8, Windows 8.1, Windows 10, Windows Server 2008, Windows Server 2012 and Windows Server 2016.
+These methods are only needed for x64 versions of Windows Vista, Windows 7, Windows 8, Windows 8.1, Windows 10, Windows Server 2008, Windows Server 2012, Windows Server 2016 and Windows Server 2019.

 How to enable Test Mode

-Download this package.
-Unpack and run “1. enable testmode.bat” file as administrator (right click on it and click Run as administrator).
+Download enable testmode.bat file, right click on it and click Run as administrator.
 Restart PC.

-Press Start->Search and type cmd .
-Right-click on the result and click Run as administrator.
-In the CMD window type or copy this bcdedit /set testsigning on and press enter.
+Press Start->Search->type cmd then right-click on the result and click Run as administrator.
+In the CMD window type or copy-paste bcdedit /set testsigning on and press enter.
 Restart PC.

-For Windows 7 check this guide on how to remove the TestMode watermark from the desktop.
+- For Windows Vista/7 download this tool and check this guide on how to remove the TestMode watermark from the desktop.

 How to disable Test Mode